liferay/liferay-docs/discover/deployment/articles/06-liferay-enterprise-search/01-configuring-elasticsearch.markdown

 `additionalTypeMappings` is used to define extra field mappings for the `LiferayDocumentType` type definition, which are applied when the index is created.
 Add these field mappings in using JSON syntax.
 For more information see [here](https://www.elastic.co/guide/en/elasticsearch/reference/2.2/mapping.html) and [here](https://www.elastic.co/guide/en/elasticsearch/reference/2.2/indices-put-mapping.html).
-Use `additionalTypeMappings` for new field mappings, but do not try to override existing mappings.
-If any of the mappings set here overlap with existing mappings, index creation will fail.
-Use `overrideTypeMappings` to replace the default mappings.
+Use `additionalTypeMappings` for new field mappings, but do not try to override existing `properties` mappings.
+If any of the `properties` mappings set here overlap with existing mappings, index creation will fail.
+Use `overrideTypeMappings` to replace the default `properties` mappings.

 Here's an example of a [dynamic template](https://www.elastic.co/guide/en/elasticsearch/reference/2.2/dynamic-templates.html)